soumelis-lab/ICELLNET/Vignette.md

 ```

 ### Individual communication scores distribution

-The balloon plot (`LR.balloon.plot()` function) is the deepest level of representation of the communication, displaying the most contributing ligand/receptor pairs to the communication score.
+The balloon plot (`LR.balloon.plot()` function) and heatmap (`LR.heatmap()` function)  are the deepest level of representation of the communication, displaying the most contributing ligand/receptor pairs to the communication score.
 This allows to identify specific individual interactions that can drive the intercellular communication and should be confirmed experimentally.
 *topn* parameter set the top n highest interactions to display (ex: `topn=10` means display the 10 highest contribution of specific interactions to the communication scores)
 *thresh* parameter allows to set a threshold, in order to display interaction contributing to communication scores only above this value. (ex: thresh=20, only interactions with an individual score above 20 will be visualized).
 Looking at individual scores distribution is helpful to identify relevant threshold values for you case.
 *sort.by* parameter ("sum" as default, can be set to "var") to ran the interactions either as the most contributing interactions in all conditions ("sum"), or the most different interactions among conditions ("var", ranking by computing the variance among scores for each interaction)

 Same color legend used as `LR.family.score()` function above.

+### Specificity of an interaction (for single cell dataset only)

+This feature (`LR.viz()` function) allows to represent graphically the communication score of a specific interaction for all combinations of cell pairs included in the dataset. *This representation is useful only when studying communication between cells all coming from the same dataset (ex: different clusters of a single cell RNAseq dataset* This representation allows to easily identify :
++ which clusters are expressing the ligand (in y axis) among all cell types included in the dataset
++ which clusters are expressing the receptor (x axis) among all cell types included in the dataset
++ the intensity of communication score for this specific interaction for all cell pairs
++ the specificity of the studied interaction

+If plot=T, the function returns a graphical representation (ggplot object) of communication score for each cell pairs as a heatmap.
+If FALSE, the communication score matrix is returned.

+For usage of this function, see end of [Exemple_2](https://github.com/soumelis-lab/ICELLNET/blob/master/Exemple2_scRNAseq.md)

 ### Compute pvalue to compare communication scores